getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/appmap-analysis.md

 ---

 **In this video**
-AppMap Analysis scans your AppMaps to find software design flaws that impact performance, stability, security and maintainability.
+AppMap Analysis scans your AppMap Data to find software design flaws that impact performance, stability, security and maintainability.
 This runtime code analysis can find the problems that static code analyzers miss - and that cause 90% of today’s most serious production issues.

 **Links mentioned**
 [AppMap Community Slack](/slack)